yschaeff/cncd/README.md

 CNCD is designed from the ground up to support and operate multiple CNC devices simultaneously.
 It tries to be agnostic about the nature of the CNC device.
 It should be able to operate a CNC router as well as a 3D printer as well as a laser cutter.
-As long as they accept commands over the Serial port.
+As long as they accept commands over the serial port or a TCP socket.

-Caveat: I do not actually own multiple CNC devices!
-I only have a 3D printer.
-And thus can hardly test it.

-Caveat 2: Since I only have a "Prusa i3 MK2s" I have no idea how other devices respond over the serial port.
-It might be utterly broken for your device until we make the firmware-flavour configurable in CNCD.

 ### No file management
 There is deliberately no code to manage your gcode collection.
 Just a pointer to where your files are stored.
 Want to send files to your printer?
-Use rsync, samba, nfs or Dropbox for all I care!
+Use rsync, samba, nfs, or use your imagination.

 ### No GUI
-That right.
 We don't run a webserver or any other form of GUI.
 We just open a socket and wait for other software to send us commands.
 The protocol is ASCII and line based so you could totally use netcat if you are *that* kind of person.